 However, I think it's also important to take this section of text as a whole To begin, this section is itself an introduction, and like all good introductions both sets the tone of what follows, and provides a summary of the following themes as well.
 The tone it sets is one of controversy, which should be no surprise given the rest of Jesus' ministry.
-With his "fightin' words" confrontations against the scribes and Pharisees who would abuse the people, his whip-flailing, table-overturning attacks on those who would abuse the church, his challenges to all who would listen with his familiar "you say ..., but I say ...", Jesus proclaimed constantly that the foundational values, indeed the whole reward system of the kingdom of God are not only different from but opposite to the values of human society.
+With his confrontations against the scribes and Pharisees who would abuse the people, his whip-flailing, table-overturning attacks on those who would abuse the church, his challenges to all who would listen with his familiar "you say ..., but I say ...", Jesus proclaimed constantly that the foundational values of the kingdom of God are often either completely different from or even opposite to the common values of human society.
+Compassion over competition.
 Grace instead of grabbing.
-Compassion over competition.
-Mercy, comfort, righteousness are the rewards to those who seek the kingdom of God.
+Mercy, comfort, righteousness are called to be the values of those who seek the kingdom of God.

-"It's not easy", you might be thinking, and I agree with you.
+"Mercy!
+It's not easy!", you might be thinking, and I agree with you.
 It's not easy.
 In fact, it's even tougher than it first appears.
-At first glance it would seem that we could use this text as a list of ways to behave.
-There is kind of a 'cute' interpretation some do with this text, calling it the 'be'-attitudes, a play on the unofficial title of the section.
-The idea was that we are here given a list of attitudes to become, or 'be'.
-I have some problems with that approach - for example "blessed are those who mourn".
+At first glance it would seem that we could use this text as a simple list of ways to behave.
+There is even a kind of 'cute' interpretation some do with this text, calling it the 'be'-attitudes, a play on the unofficial title of the section.
+The idea is that we are given here a list of attitudes to become, or 'be'.
+I have some problems with that approach - take for example "blessed are those who mourn".
 I've met some people, and I'm sure you have too, who are almost professional mourners in the faith, who try to spread their gloom and pain to all around them, and I'm pretty sure that that's not what Jesus had in mind.
 Quite the contrary, Jesus specifically exhorts us to "rejoice and be glad".

-Or how about adopting the "be-attitude" of being "poor in spirit", or dispirited, in order to claim the kingdom of heaven - that just doesn't seem right, does it, and it certainly doesn't fit the more attractive call to "rejoice and be glad".
+Or how about adopting the "be-attitude" of being "poor in spirit", or dispirited, in order to claim the kingdom of heaven - that just doesn't seem right, does it, and it certainly doesn't fit the more attractive call to "rejoice and be glad" or the promise of abundant life.

-This text is not a list of ways to behave - but what then is it?
-This message is an invitation, an opening, a welcome.
-To be sure, plenty of instructions on how to live follow - indeed we will be looking at some of them over the next few weeks.
+So if we consider that this text is not a list of ways to behave, what then is it?
+On a more positive note, this message is an invitation, an opening, a welcome.
+To be sure, plenty of instructions on how to live do indeed follow - we will be looking at some of them over the next few weeks.
 But this section on blessings is an introduction to those instructions.
 Interesting that blessings would preceded instructions, but it's not the first time it happens in scripture.
 Recall that in Exodus the Ten Commandments are preceded by a reciting of the way God blessed Israel by leading them out of Egypt.
 God directives are expressed in and surrounded by blessings, by grace.
 The obedience that will be outlined following this section must be understood as a response to the blessing of grace, not as an effort to gain God's favour.
-Hear the words - "blessed are those who", not an urging to be this or that.